privacy-scaling-explorations/mpz/CONTRIBUTING.md

 If your contribution is not straightforward, please first discuss the change you wish to make by creating a new issue.

+See [our design doc](./DESIGN.md) for information on design choices, standards and project structure.

 ## Reporting issues

 Before reporting an issue on the